a11ywatch/kayle/fast_htmlcs/README.md

 - Called directly in JavaScript source, Fast_Htmlcs will provide a list of known and potential violations to the calling script.
-- Using as a Node.js module, installed with npm: `npm i --save html_codesniffer`
+- Using as a Node.js module, installed with npm: `npm i --save fast_htmlcs`

 ## Using the source code